 The German Sheprador is a large-sized dog that will consume up to 3.5 cups of dry food daily.
 Kibble size should be large (to avoid gobbling) and should be geared specifically to his age and activity level.
 Because German Shepherds are prone to digestive issues including bloat, diarrhea and colitis, food quality is crucial.
 Opt for ingredients that indicate “meat” as a first ingredient and because he may be prone to hip dysplasia and joint issues, foods that include glucosamine are a good option.
 Labradors are known to over-eat so don’t plan to free-feed your dog.
 Meals should be spaced over two feedings and avoid fillers such as carbohydrates and grains that will further induce him to overeat in order to feel full.

-The German Sheprador comes from two highly intelligent breeds that are renowned for ease of training and work in the service world.
+The German Sheprador comes from two highly intelligent breeds that are renowned for ease of training and work in the service world, so it doesn't really come as a surprise that this designer dog is easily trainable, too.
 Because of his eager-to-please personality, he is obedient, listens well to commands and you will find few repetitions are required to get the results you want.
 Early socialization is recommended as he can be a little skittish when young.
 As with all dog breeds, a positive, rewards-based approach to obedience and socialization training is best.
 Firm, consistent instructions accompanied by lots of praise and your choice of reward will result in a quick and successful training process.

 The German Sheprador is considered a large sized breed and when fully grown, he will weight 60-85 pounds depending on whether you have a male or a female.